Light rings and long-lived modes in quasi-black hole spacetimes: Introduction

-A natural question arises, is the black hole model the most promising candidate to explain the shadow structure from the image of M87* \cite{Cunha:2018gql,Lima:2021las,Cardoso:2019rvt, Zhang:2019glo}?
-So far, wormholes are at a disadvantage in the competition, since to form a wormhole, exotic matters are always involved \cite{Morris:1988tu,Visser:1989kh,Poisson:1995sv,Wang:2015wmz}.
-While for the UCOs, there has been found much evidence.
-For example, boson stars, as a kind of UCOs, can be formed dynamically from a process of gravitational collapse and cooling \cite{Seidel:1993zk}.
-As another kind of UCOs, Proca star solutions that satisfy the Einstein equation and energy conditions were also found \cite{Brito:2015pxa, DiGiovanni:2018bvo, Herdeiro:2021lwl}.
-In addition, previous works reveal that LRs might also exist outside a horizonless UCO and always come in pairs\cite{Cunha:2017qtt,Guo:2020qwk,Hod:2017zpi}.
-These findings help to make UCOs a more potential alternative than wormholes to form shadow structures.
-Nevertheless, there is also some evidence that UCOs may not be competent enough to mimic black hole shadows.
-The main reason is that horizonless UCOs may have stability problems.
-For example, it has been argued that highly spinning horizonless UCOs with an ergoregion are unstable \cite{Friedman:1978, Chirenti:2008pf, Pani:2008bzt}.
+A natural question then arises.
+Can we convince people that we are observing a black hole, other than a UCO, from the picture of M87* \cite{Cunha:2018gql,Lima:2021las,Cardoso:2019rvt, Zhang:2019glo}?
+First of all, as a kind of UCOs, wormholes are generally ruled out since to form a wormhole, exotic matters are always involved \cite{Morris:1988tu,Visser:1989kh,Poisson:1995sv,Wang:2015wmz}.
+Other typical UCOs include boson stars, that can be formed dynamically from a process of gravitational collapse and cooling \cite{Seidel:1993zk} and Proca stars, that satisfy the Einstein equation and energy conditions\cite{Brito:2015pxa, DiGiovanni:2018bvo, Herdeiro:2021lwl}.
+Most people prefer to believe that the photos taken by EHT are indeed formed by black holes.
+Some researchers have speculated that although some existing UCOs can form shadow structures, such UCOs may have stability problems and they cannot exist long enough.
+For example, it has been argued that highly spinning horizonless UCOs with an ergoregion are unstable \cite{Friedman:1978, Chirenti:2008pf, Pani:2008bzt,Pani:2010jz}.
 For non-rotating black holes, in \cite{Keir:2014oka}, the author found a new mechanism suggesting that all ultracompact neutron stars with their radii $R< 3M$ might be unstable.